Chrome vs Nickel vs Zinc Plating: The Differences Explained

 Zinc Plating vs Nickel Plating vs Chromium Plating

-In terms of cost, chromium plating is the most expensive, followed by nickel and then zinc.
-Note that there are two methods of plating – hanging plating, which is more costly, and barrel plating, which is more affordable.
+In terms of cost hierarchy, chromium plating is the most expensive, followed by nickel, and then zinc.
+The plating method also influences cost: hanging plating, which offers better coverage and uniformity, is more expensive than barrel plating, which is more economical for small parts in large quantities.

 Zinc Plating vs Nickel Plating vs Chromium Plating